What is eduroam?

 eduroam is a TERENA registered trademark and is an abbreviation for “educational roaming” that originated from a European National Education and Research Networks (NRENs) project to deliver a user friendly, secure and scalable internet access solution for visitors.
 The European eduroam confederation provides the legal framework for the organisation of the European eduroam service.
 The use of eduroam is restricted to the closed community served by NRENs according to their national policies.

 In 2009 – 2010, an eduroam Project Group was tasked with identifying and improving on the initially implemented services and recommendations of a previous project group to fulfil diverse user expectations.
 The Chair of the 2009-2010 Project Group was Conrad Dare-Edwards, Charles Sturt University.
 Conrad was supported by James Sankar, AARNet and a project team who dedicated time and energy to a successful outcome.
-A copy of the project group's final report can be downloaded here.

 In 2016, CAUDIT began collaborating with AARNet to update the existing policy in order to recognise AARNet as the service provider for Australia and not New Zealand (REANZ is the ESP for New Zealand) and to standardise terminology in line with the global policy.
 CAUDIT members have provided significant contributions to this review.